eripa/prometheus-zfs/README.md

 # prometheus-zfs

 ----
-**Note:** This project was mainly built in order to learn more Go and Prometheus.
+**Note:** This project is **WIP** and was mainly built in order to learn more Go and Prometheus.
 Given the nature of ZFS and the zpool command, this service requires root to be work.
 This generally a bad idea for a network exposed service.
+Considering that versions v0.1.0 and v0.1.1 will require root to run, they are **not** recommended to use in production.

 I've come to realize that Prometheus node_exporter does support a text-file parsing feature.
 My intention is to rewrite this program to instead of being a network service for Prometheus it will be simplified to produce text output in the [Prometheus Exposition Format](http://prometheus.io/docs/instrumenting/exposition_formats/) that can then be used by node_exporter.